Vermont Vegetable and Berry Growers Association

 Annual dues are set by the Board of Directors.

-2017.
-You can pay for rmambership and/or make an optional donation to
+up for CAPS accreditation, and/or make an optional donation to

 Meeting booklet if paid for prior to Dec.
-1, 2017.
-For more
+4, 2018.
+To make payments and get more

 information on commercial memberships and annual meeting sponsorships click here.